seanmatx/seanmatx/README.md

 <br />

 - 🔭  I’m currently looking for a professional role at a technology firm/company focused on automated marketing content, IT project management, or web development.
-- 🌱  I just completed a [Full Stack Coding Boot Camp at the University of California, Davis](https://bootcamp.ucdavis.edu/coding/)
+- 🌱  I just completed a [Full-Stack Web Development Certificate from the University of California, Davis](https://bootcamp.ucdavis.edu/coding/)
 - 🔄  I’m looking to collaborate with other entrepreneurs and content creators.
 - ⚡  Fun facts: I make artisanal mustards, and I love international travel (26 countries)